-It is not cyberbullying when the expression is a protected (free) speech.
+It is not cyberbullying when an expression is considered protected (free) speech.

 The advent of social media has put the exercise of free speech in the center of discourse.
-There are two sides of the debate, in one side is cyberbullying or when free speech is misused or abused.
-And on the other side is absolute free speech, where one is free to express himself, including the right to hate speech and the right to offend.
+On one side of the debate is cyberbullying or when free speech is abused.
+On the other side is absolute free speech, including the right to hate speech and the right to offend.

-I have written articles in the past about bullying, cyber bullying and workplace bullying.
-This blog post, however, will delve on expressions that may not be considered cyber bullying.
+I’ve written articles in the past about bullying, cyber bullying and workplace bullying.
+This post, however, will delve on expressions that may not be considered cyber bullying.

 The Philippine online culture is the context of this post.
-Whereas, PH have a strong affinity to the western brand of free speech, but it lacks a specific law that will address cyber bullying involving adults (there is one for minors).
+Whereas, PH have a strong affinity to the western brand of free speech.
+But PH lacks a specific law that will address cyber bullying involving adults (there is one for minors).
 At the moment, adult victims may opt to use provisions of the cybercrime and relevant laws to seek reprieve.

 Cyber bullying is the use of technology to harass, threaten, embarrass, or target another person.
 Online threats and mean, aggressive, or rude texts, tweets, posts, or messages all count.
 So does posting personal information, pictures, or videos designed to hurt or embarrass someone else.

 Cyber bullying also include photos, messages, or pages that don’t get taken down, even after the person has been asked to do so.
 In other words, it’s anything that gets posted online and is meant to hurt, harass, or upset someone else.

 Likewise, for purposes of this discussion, we refer to cyber bullying as a consequence of one or combination of the unlawful acts defined in the anti cyber crime law, and other relavant laws.